Darshan-hegde04/Geo_drive-here_hackathon/README.md

 ## Prepared by

-Geo Drive is proudly prepared by Team HackZilla.
+Geo Drive is proudly prepared by Team HackZilla in 16 hours.
 This project was successfully developed during the Final round of Here Hackathon, TechFest IIT Bombay.
+During the Hackathon, we faced time constraints that prevented us from implementing all the features we initially intended for GeoDrive.
+Despite these challenges, GeoDrive stands proudly as a working prototype — a testament to our adaptability and unwavering commitment to delivering a functional solution under the given circumstances.

 -  Darshan Hegde :  - [![GitHub](https://img.shields.io/badge/GitHub-black?style=flat&logo=github)](https://github.com/Darshan-hegde04) - [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=linkedin)](https://www.linkedin.com/in/darshan-hegde-050b8625a/)